Skip to content

 gcc hello.o -o hello

 This stage is key to understanding multi-file programming.
-Each .c file is first independently compiled into an .o file, and then the linker assembles them together.
-This separate compilation model is a core design of C/C++—it allows us to recompile only the modified files without needing to rebuild the entire project.
+Each .c file is compiled independently into a .o file, and then the linker assembles them.
+This separate compilation model is a core design of C/C++—it allows us to recompile only modified files without rebuilding the entire project.

-Step 3 — Figuring Out How Header Files Work
+Step 3 — Figuring Out How Headers Work

-#include has two syntactic forms, which use different search paths:
+#include has two syntax forms with different search paths:

 c

-The logic is intuitive—angle brackets are for "system-provided things", while quotes are for "things you wrote yourself".
-The compiler has a set of default search paths (which we can view with gcc -xc++ -E -v -), and the -I option can add extra search paths.
+The logic is straightforward—angle brackets are for "system-provided items", while quotes are for "items you wrote yourself".
+The compiler has a set of default search paths (viewable with gcc -v), and the -I option can add additional search paths.

-Header files typically contain function declarations (prototypes), type definitions (struct/typedef), macro definitions, and external variable declarations (extern).
-A header file is the "contract" for communication between modules—it tells the caller "what this module provides" without exposing implementation details.
-In C++, this idea is more elegantly implemented through the public/private mechanism of classes.
+Headers typically contain function declarations (prototypes), type definitions (struct/enum), macro definitions, and external variable declarations (extern).
+The header is the "contract" between modules—it tells the caller "what this module provides" without exposing implementation details.
+This concept is implemented more elegantly in C++ by the class public/private mechanism.

-Every header file should have an include guard to prevent multiple inclusion:
+Every header should have an include guard to prevent multiple inclusions:

 c